MuKnIO/avoum-cardano-feasibility-study/study.md

 We include Haskell-inspired pseudocode for a validator, minting policy and rebase script for the auction, as well as validation scripts suitable for bids & assets.
-The auction uses a minting policy to ensure that cells in invalid states cannot be constructed.
+The auction uses a minting policy to ensure that UTxOs in invalid states cannot be constructed.

 When it comes time to first implement this proof of concept, as an incremental step we may hard-code the rebase logic for this particular